-A Record of Innovation in Fiscal Responsibility, Sustainability and Social Service
+A Record of Innovation in Fiscal Responsibility and Social Impact: Sustainable Solutions in Santa Barbara, San Francisco, and across the U.S.

-For more than a decade, Susan has served on the Goleta School Board advocating for the success of every one of the 4,000 students, while providing strong fiscal management.
+For sixteen years Susan served on the Goleta School Board advocating for the success of every one of the 4,000 students, while providing strong fiscal management.
 During surplus years, she proposed the practice of allocating funding for two years out rather than the current year.
 This allowed the district to plan ahead, so that when the economy shifted they were prepared and avoided sudden program changes for the students.
 In addition to this time cushion, she advocated for increased revenue sources.
 Specifically, the expanded mission of the Goleta Education Foundation resulted in increased revenue for student programs, and a very popular after school program is both meeting needs and generating significant revenue.

 Susan was voted the Cox Communications Environmental Hero in 2013 for leading the efforts to eliminate pesticides in 120 acres of playing fields, and to transform school meals to locally-sourced and cooked from scratch.